asalant/instagram-notifier/README.markdown

 Depending on your platform, you have a number of options for installing Node.js and Redis.
 I used Homebrew on my Mac to install the latest versions.
-The instructions in the project README are fine, but you should use the current release version for each.
+The instructions in the original project README are fine, but you should use the current release version for each.

 ## Install Application Dependencies